antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/WirVsVirus-2020-hackathon-participation.md

 [[AA1](https://github.com/antononcube/SystemModeling/blob/master/Projects/Coronavirus-propagation-dynamics/Documents/WirVsVirus-hackathon-Multi-site-SEI2R-over-a-hexagonal-grid-graph.md)].
 Different parameters can be set in the “Parameters” section.
 Especially of interest are the quarantine related parameters: start, duration, effect on contact rates and traffic patterns.

-I also put in the notebook simulations results export code and programmed visualization routines in R, [AA2].
+I also put in the notebook code for export of simulations results and programmed visualization routines in R, [AA2].
 (In order other members of team to be able to explore the results.)

 ## References